-Some wild tortoises not only eat plants but also chase and eat insects.
+Some wild tortoises not only eat plants but also pursue and eat insects.

 Fruit flies are the most commonly attracted to an enclosure.
-Since the diet of tortoises mainly consists of vegetables, flowers, and fruits, you’ll see fruit flies gathering around any leftover food.
+Since tortoises’ diet mainly consists of vegetables, flowers, and fruits, you’ll see fruit flies gathering around any leftover food.

-As the leftover fruit and vegetable decay, they’ll release a smell that attracts flies.
+As the leftover fruit and vegetables decay, they’ll release a smell that attracts flies.
 So, it’s always sensible to clean all food dishes and dispose of leftovers within a few hours.

 Do Tortoises Get Fleas?

-Tortoises don’t get fleas since they only like hairy or feathered animals.
+Tortoises don’t get fleas because they only like hairy or feathered animals.

-Fleas cannot live on tortoises long-term since they’re covered in scales and have keratin-bone shells.
+Fleas can’t live on tortoises long-term since they’re covered in scales and have keratin-bone shells.
 This makes it difficult for fleas to latch on and feed, especially on thick-skinned areas of the body.

 Moreover, fleas are attracted to the carbon dioxide that mammals produce.
 Since tortoises are cold-blooded animals, they don’t produce high amounts of carbon dioxide, limiting the draw of fleas.